Erheller/lacz-operon/README.md

 lacz-operon
 ===========

+You can skip the next four paragraphs if you want.

 During the final days of World War II, Adolf Hitler ordered several high-profile German microbiologists to initiate work on a top-secret project to halt the impeding Allied advance on Berlin.
 Codenamed "Projekt Aufguss" (which roughly translates to "Project Infusion"), these scientists used their knowledge of the lac operon to create an army of supersoldiers that could reuplse the Allied armies and retake Europe.